- 24

 - Copy Link

+Salt Point State Park is not so far from some of California’s great metropolises.
+Once you arrive, however, you’ll feel like you’ve been transported to another world.
 Above and below sea level, Salt Point offers visitors a mind-boggling array of activities.
 There are trails for hikers and those on horseback, and an underwater reserve awaits divers ready to take the plunge off this extraordinary stretch of Sonoma Coast.
+Here are some popular activities at the park:

-Whale Watching
+Grey Whale Watching

-Picnics at Salt Point
+Picnics at Salt Point SP

 Salt Point SP Campgrounds

-Underwater Wonders
+Marine Environment: Underwater Wonders

-Salt Point State Park Dogs
+Is Salt Point State Park Dog Friendly?

 Friendly, four-legged companions are welcome in the campgrounds (on a leash), but it’s best not to let them loose on the trails or the beach.
 Salt Point Park is, after all, an area dedicated to preserving this pristine environment and conserving several local species threatened by human activities.

-Emerald Bay State Park
+Sonoma Coast State Park

-- 23
+- 24

-- 23shares
+- 26shares

 - Like